 Results of the survey

-- ‘Select’ : Number of responses that suggested a positive feedback about the product were listed in this.
+- ‘Select’: Number of responses that suggested positive feedback about the product were listed in this.

-- ‘Reject’: Number of responses that suggested that user rejects the product were listed in this category.
+- ‘Reject’: Number of responses that suggested that the user rejects the product was listed in this category.

-- ‘Detest’: Number of responses that suggested that user disliked the product to a greater extent that just rejection, were included in this category.
+- ‘Detest’: Number of responses that suggested that user disliked the product to a greater extent than just rejection, were included in this category.

-As evident here, rave from Medidata and Inform were the two products preferred by majority of respondents.
-Roughly half of the responses indicated a favorable view about Medidata.
-While, more than 30% responses favored Inform.
+As evident here, rave from Medidata and Inform were the two products preferred by the majority of respondents.
+Roughly half of the responses indicated a favorable view of Medidata.
+While more than 30% of responses favored Inform.